 In person, you can have deeper experiences of relating to another person.
 Particularly working with me, it’s an opportunity to explore your relationship to men.
 So even fundamental wheel of consent practices, which involve touching hands, take on a richness and power when done in person.

 Touch has an entire spectrum of possibilities.
-A first step might be Wheel of Consent exercises where we touch hands, practicing giving and receiving touch and the responses that arise.
+A first step might be Wheel of Consent exercises where we touch hands, practising giving and receiving touch and the responses that arise.
 You might want to experience a single touch you’d like, like a still hand, or a strong slow stroke along your arm.
 Or I could hold you in the way that’s just right for you.
 And, as your confidence builds, you might choose “active receiving”, where you guide me to give you exactly the touch you would like wherever you would like on your body.
+And with consent skills in place, and an awareness of your body, you could opt for a Tantric Massage.

 In person, it’s easier to access profound, life-changing moments.
 When you realise someone is touching you just the way you want, with no agenda or expectation.
 Or when you realise you don’t have to tolerate what you don’t like and can say “no” to a touch that isn’t amazing.
 Or you can ask for what you want and then you get it, given willingly.
 These realisations happen at a deep body level and I’ve had clients burst into tears with how significant they are.
 And, although they start with touch, these realisations ripple out into every aspect of your life.